hujack891/MRAG/data/doc_cleaned/Pagoda_Realm_Walkthrough.md

 From the Outside the Wheel Shrine, head through the large cave tunnel devoid of foes where you can harvest some Jade Lotus.
 Over on the left, look for a lone tree in the cave pool to find a **Luojia Fragrant Vine** to grab, and be sure to revisit the Shen Monkey to upgrade your gourd.

-Outside the Wheel Luojia Fragrant Vine

 As you exit the cave, you'll find yourself at the bottom of a gorge with more plants to harvest as you proceed.

 ![Wukong Pagoda 95.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/c/c1/Wukong_Pagoda_95.jpg)

 Absorb the green Wisp in a small tunnel you can pass through, and on the other side you'll see a few stone lanterns marking an area with a small gold pot.
 Open it, and you'll find a **Celestial Taiyi Pill** inside to boost your maximum mana.

-The New West Celestial Taiyi Pill

 ![Wukong Pagoda 96.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/4/47/Wukong_Pagoda_96.jpg)